 In a population pharmacokinetic analysis of MDR-TB patients treated with SIRTURO, systemic exposure (AUC) to bedaquiline was found to be 34% lower in Black patients than in patients from other race categories.
 This lower exposure was not considered to be clinically relevant as no clear relationship between exposure to bedaquiline and response has been observed in clinical trials of MDR-TB.
 Furthermore, response rates were comparable in patients of different race categories that completed 24 weeks of bedaquiline treatment.

-There is limited data on the use of SIRTURO in TB patients 65 years and older.
+There are limited data on the use of SIRTURO in tuberculosis patients 65 years and older.

 In a population pharmacokinetic analysis of MDR-TB patients treated with SIRTURO, age was not found to influence the pharmacokinetics of bedaquiline.